wsayer/raspberry_pi4/installation_RaspberryPi-4_WebServer.md

 Do you wish to have them all updated?[N] (y/N)  y Please enter an update interval:[30]
-Do you wish to run something at successful update?[N] (y/N)  y Please enter the script/program name
+Do you wish to run something at successful update?[N] (y/N)  y Please enter the script/program name  `(appuyez uniquement sur la touche ENTER)`

 New configuration file '/usr/local/etc/no-ip2.conf' created.